 As described in Note 1 to the consolidated financial statements, approximately 70% of the total revenue of \$9.1 billion for the year ended December 31, 2024 is generated from long-term contracts.
 As disclosed by management, for the Company's long-term contracts, because of control transferring over time, revenue is recognized based on the extent of progress towards completion of the performance obligation.
 The selection of the method to measure progress towards completion requires judgment and is based on the nature of the products or services to be provided.
 The Company generally uses the cost-to-cost measure of progress for its contracts because it best depicts the transfer of control to the customer that occurs as the Company incurs costs on the contracts.
-Under the cost-to-cost measure of progress, the extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs at completion of the performance obligations, management's estimation of total revenue and cost at completion is complex, subject to many variables and requires significant judgment.
-There are many factors, including, but not limited to, the ability to properly execute the accuracy of cost estimates, and ultimately, future profitability.
+Under the cost-to-cost measure of progress, the extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs at completion of the performance obligation.
+Revenues are recorded proportionally as costs are incurred.
+Due to the nature of the work required to be performed on many of the performance obligations, management's estimation of total revenue and cost at completion is complex, subject to many variables and requires significant judgment.
+There are many factors, including, but not limited to, the ability to properly execute the engineering and design phases consistent with customers' expectations, the availability and costs of labor and materials resources, productivity, and weather, all of which can affect the accuracy of cost estimates, and ultimately, future profitability.